 We then power up the unit carefully and run a simple 1k sine wave while monitoring the output on an oscilloscope for signs of distortion or noise.
 Finally we run the amplifier to its full rated power into the appropriate resistive load provided by our Sencore amplifier tester.
 If there is an issue, it will usually be noticeable at this point.
 If it all looks clean we will often test for THD (Total Harmonic Distortion) measured by our Keithley distortion meter, and compare it against the original manufacturers specifications.
 The amplifier the remains powered on to "burn in" on our test bench for a few hours to make sure there are no heat related issues.
 If there are balanced inputs available they will also be tested.

-We also test all tubes for output gain and leakage on our calibrated B&K 747 tester against the original manufacturers specifications.
+We also test all tubes for output gain and leakage on our calibrated modern and professional tube tester against the original manufacturers specifications.
 If needed, the tubes will be replaced from our vast NOS (New Old Stock) vintage or modern inventory.

 Final testing involves pushing actual music thorough the amplifier.
 We've learned over time that some issues are only noticeable to a trained ear while listening to familiar source material.
 Our test bench has reference vintage KEF speakers that we're very familiar with which quickly reveal any discrepancies.
 Some amplifiers will then move into our listening room where they are tested with our in-house reference speakers of choice.